-poverty in snohomish county® 10.4% of Snohomish County residents live in poverty 79,000 people live below the poverty line 15% of children in Snohomish County live in poverty living in monroe \$22.98 is the hourly wage required to afford a two bedroom apartment in Monroe \$9.47 is the minimum wage 97 hours a week is what you need to work at minimum wage to afford that apartment in Monroe 51% of renter households in Monroe spend more than 30% of their income for housing understanding what poverty really looks like In Snohomish County, 78% of homeless families are headed by a single mother.
+Offering Friendship, Help, and Hope to our neighbors in need.
+202 South Sams Street • Monroe WA • 98272 360 794-1022 • www.ttns.org/poverty poverty in snohomish county[®] 11% of Snohomish County residents live in poverty 22% of Snohomish County working families struggle to make ends meet 246,000 people live just one small crisis away from financial disaster living in monroe \$22.98 is the hourly wage required to afford a two bedroom apartment in Monroe9 \$9.47 is the minimum wage 97 hours a week is what you need to work at minimum wage to afford that apartment in Monroe 51% of renter households in Monroe spend more than 30% of their income for housing10 understanding what poverty really looks like In Snohomish County, 78% of homeless families are headed by a single mother.
 A typical homeless family is a single parent with two children.
 When we see how difficult it is to provide for your family, we can understand how easy it is to become homeless.
-A single mom with two kids, working full time at the minimum wage of \$9.47 per hour (Washington State's is the highest in the nation) will earn \$1,647 per month - if she can find full time employment.
+A single mom with two kids, working full time at the minimum wage of \$9.47 per hour (Washington State's is the highest in the nation) will earn \$1,641 per month - if she can find full time employment.
 Many minimum wage jobs have irregular, less than full time shift work schedules.
 To make ends meet, she will likely work more than one job.
-Working full time at a minimum wage job, she will still fall below the Poverty Line. \$ 688 taxes \$1,159 child care \$ 825 other necessities \$ 556 health care \$ 480 transportation \$ 584 food \$1,123 rent Living Wage \$5,414 per month for a family of 3 in Snohomish County \$ 462 Earned Income Tax Credit\$ 290 SNAP (food stamps)Working Full Time at Minimum Wage Working Full Time at Minimum Wage plus supplemental benefits \$1,647 per month Federal Poverty Line \$1,742 per month \$ 290 SNAP (food stamps) \$ 478 TANF (welfare) When you lose your job your family falls into deep poverty How do single moms like her provide for their families?
+Working full time at a minimum wage job, she will still fall below the Poverty Line. \$1,195 child care \$775 all other necessities \$480 transportation \$584 food \$50 utilities \$1,195 rent \$134 taxes Living Wage "\$4,413 per month for a family of 3 in Snohomish County \$ 462 Earned Income Tax Credit \$ 290 SNAP (food stamps) Working Full Time at Minimum Wage \$1,641 per month Working Full Time at Minimum Wage plus supplemental benefits Federal Poverty Line \$1,680 per month \$ 290 SNAP (food stamps) \$ 478 TANF (welfare) When you lose your job your family falls into deep poverty How do single moms like her provide for their families?
 She can qualify for SNAP benefits that will help feed her children.
 Once a year, with her income tax filing, she can receive an Earned Income Tax Credit.
 A sick child, a missed day of work, a broken down car, can become a catastrophic event...a lost job.
 Then, if she's lucky, her family will qualify for TANF (welfare) as a last resort - \$478 per month, not even half the cost of rent.
 Alene came to us with tears in her eyes, "I don't know how to be poor and homeless."
 As Alene's two children enjoyed a sack lunch on the porch, she told us how her husband left her with nothing but a mortgage and far too many bills.
 She was going to lose her house and didn't know where to turn.
 Someone suggested Take the Next Step.
 Though Alene described herself as "only a stay at home mom", she was energetic, bright, and full of life.
 We helped her find housing and enter college to become an EMT.
 She graduated and has a great job!
 Poverty and homelessness are never a choice and are invisible to many of us.
 Alene could be your neighbor.